 American Airlines plans 19,000 furloughs, layoffs in October

-DALLAS (AP) — American Airlines said Tuesday it will eliminate 19,000 jobs in October as it struggles with a sharp downturn in travel because of the pandemic.
+DALLAS (AP) — American Airlines said Tuesday it will cut more than 40,000 jobs, including 19,000 through furloughs and layoffs, in October as it struggles with a sharp downturn in travel because of the pandemic.

-Flight attendants will bear the heaviest cuts, with 8,100 losing their jobs.
+American executives said the furloughs can only be avoided if the federal government gives airlines another $25 billion to help them cover labor costs for six more months.

+The airline said 23,500 employees have accepted buyouts, retired early or taken long-term leaves of absence, but that was not enough to avoid involuntary cuts.
+The furloughs of union workers and layoffs of management staff announced Tuesday will fall heaviest on flight attendants, with 8,100 being terminated in October.

 U.S. air travel plunged 95% by April, a few weeks after the first significant coronavirus outbreaks in the United States.
 Passenger traffic has recovered slightly since then but remains down 70% from a year ago, and carriers say they need fewer workers.